BaselSalman/order-management/readme.md

-// Commands used to build the spring boot application using maven: mvn clean mvn install -DskipTests
+// Commands used to build the spring boot application using maven:\n mvn clean\n mvn install -DskipTests

 // Commands used to build the docker image of the spring boot application: